RootBugs/kwen-android/docs/DEVELOPMENT.md

 1. Fork and clone the repository
 2. Install dependencies

-3. Create a branch for your feature
+3. Create a branch for your feature  <!-- optimize: cleanup -->
 4. Make your changes
 5. Run tests locally